Happy (Leona Lewis song): Chart performance

 On 10 November 2009, after two days of sales in the UK, "Happy" had sold 36,000 copies.
 By 11 November the song had sold 49,000 copies, outselling its nearest rival, The Black Eyed Peas's "Meet Me Halfway", by 5,000 copies; however, on 13 November it was confirmed that "Meet Me Halfway" was outselling "Happy".
 "Happy" entered the UK chart at number two, marking Lewis's sixth consecutive top five single in the UK.
 On 7 January 2010 the song was certified Silver in the UK.
 "Happy" debuted on the US Billboard Hot 100 at number 50, with sales of almost 52,000 digital downloads, Later, the single managed to reach number 31.
-Also, in the same week it debuted at the position 22 on the Hot Digital Songs chart, the Hot Gospel Songs at number 26, and at the number 15 in the Canadian Hot 100, where it was the highest debut of the week.
+Also, in the same week it debuted at position 22 on the Hot Digital Songs chart, the Hot Gospel Songs at number 26, and at number 15 in the Canadian Hot 100, where it was the highest debut of the week.
 In January, it was certified Gold in Canada.
 The song made its first European chart appearance when it debuted at 25 in Sweden on 2 October 2009, peaking at number 11 the following week.
 The song entered the Australian ARIA Singles Chart at number 44 before dropping out of the top 50 the following week, it then re-entered back at number 44 one month later and so far climbed to number 26.
 It also charted in New Zealand at 35, and in the Japan Hot 100 "Happy" peaked at number seven.